Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/10-CoreData-Retrieving-Info/Readme.md

 let sortDescriptor = NSSortDescriptor(key: "name", ascending: true) fetchRequest.sortDescriptors = [sortDescriptor]
 ```
+To initialize an instance of NSSortDescriptor you need three things: a key path to specify the attribute which you want to sort, a specification of whether the sort is ascending or descending and an optional selector to perform the comparison operation.

 ### NSFetchedResultsController

 Performing queries to Core Data and displaying them has never been easier.
 Using NSFetchedResultsController, we can perform

 1. Initialize your fetch request